14 Accessible Website Examples to Inspire Yours

 Download Now: Free Website Accessibility Checklist

-When designing your website for accessibility, your company must consider a range of impairments, including visual, auditory, motor, cognitive, and speech.
+When designing your website for accessibility, you must consider a range of impairments, including visual, auditory, motor, cognitive, and speech.
 To successfully accommodate this diverse group, sites often implement standard best practices that outline how visual interfaces should appear and behave.
 They also usually specify how to code your website’s HTML for easier navigation via screen readers and other assistive technologies.

 For a comprehensive checklist of accessibility standards and best practices you can enact on your website, check out our handy web accessibility checklist.
 The checklist walks you through all the must-haves for accessible website design.